MouadKH9/planning-poker/README.md

 ### Creating a Room
 1. Visit the application homepage
-2. Click "Create New Room"
+2. Click "Create New Room" (requires authentication)
 3. Share the generated room code with your team

 ### Joining a Room